davecoffin/party/README.md

 # What Is NativeScript

-NativeScript is an open source framework for creating native mobile apps for iOS and Android.
+[NativeScript](https://www.nativescript.org/) is an open source framework developed by [Progress](https://www.progress.com/) for creating native mobile apps for iOS and Android.
 It allows web developers to use their web technology expertise to access native device APIs, hardware, and UI controls that deliver performant and elegant mobile experiences.

-NativeScript comes in 3 flavors: Vanilla JS, Angular, and Vue.
-In this little demo I’m going to use Angular.
-To get started super quickly in NativeScript, you can use the <a href="https://play.nativescript.org/">NativeScript Playground</a>, which is a web editor that lets you load a NativeScript application on your device basically immediately.
-I’m going to use the NativeScript CLI and VSCode to demonstrate a more complete development workflow.
+NativeScript currently comes in 4 flavors: JavaScript, TypeScript, Angular, or Vue.
+In this little demo I'm going to use [Angular](https://angular.io/).
+To get started quickly in NativeScript, you can use the <a href="https://play.nativescript.org/">NativeScript Playground</a>, which is a web editor that lets you load a NativeScript application on your device basically immediately.
+I'm going to use the NativeScript CLI and VSCode to demonstrate a more complete development workflow.

 The first step is to install NativeScript globally, follow these instructions: https://docs.nativescript.org/start/quick-setup

 Once thats all set up, you can use the NativeScript CLI to create a new project.
-My app is going to throw a little party for the user, so I’m going to call it `party`.
+My app is going to throw a little party for the user, so I'm going to call it `party`.
 In this app we are going to integrate a plugin, do some animations, and access some native iOS APIs.

 `tns create party --ng`